Physics-informed machine learning for combustion: A review: Physics-informed machine learning

 Some reviews focus on the PIML for fluid mechanics \cite{Cai202201_PINN4fluid, Sharma202302_PIML-fluid, Zhao202410_PINN-complex-fluid}, which can provide some insights for PIML for combustion flows.
 Note that the classification of PIML in Reference \cite{Sharma202302_PIML-fluid} is again consistent with the References \cite{Karniadakis202105_PIML, Faroughi202401_PgPiPeNN, Farea202408_understandPINN, Meng202505_phy-meet-ML}, including the physics-informed features and labels, architectures, and loss functions.
 However, these reviews rarely include combustion or reacting flows.
 Recently, Sophiya \textit{et al.} \cite{Sophiya202506_PINN4IGT} reviewed the PINNs in industrial gas turbines (IGTs) research, highlighting their diverse applications in aerodynamics and aeromechanics.
 However, there are few combustion applications introduced.
 A more combustion-related review is Reference \cite{Wu202301_PIML-chem-eng}, which focuses on the PIML in multiphysics modeling in chemical engineering.
 The applications of PIML in momentum transfer/fluid flow, heat transfer, mass transfer, and chemical reaction were first reviewed separately, then the PIML for multiphysics coupling, surrogate model construction, and design optimization were presented.
 PIML for chemical engineering has also been briefly reviewed in Reference \cite{Toscano202503_PINN2PIKAN}.
 However, it should be noted that combustion and chemical engineering do not contain each other, but intersect with each other.
 They both involve chemical reactions but the range of combustion is narrower: a high-temperature exothermic redox chemical reaction by definition.
 On the other hand, combustion is not limited to chemical engineering, but also involves power generation, transportation, fire safety, and others.
 Deng \textit{et al.} \cite{Deng202508_SciML-combus} reviewed the SciML in combustion, presenting how SciML can assist: (1) modeling, such as in parameter estimation and reaction mechanism generation, (2) simulation, such as via DL and knowledge-guided ML, and (3) reconstruction, such as for sparse reconstruction and mutual inference.
-However, this review does not focus on PIML and does not elaborate on how physics and ML can be integrated in diverse ways, which are the main points of this paper.
+Compared to this review, our review focuses more on PIML, elaborating on how physics and ML can be integrated in diverse ways.